 Where to Stay: The closest town to the park is Bar Harbor.
 The charming Moseley Cottage Inn is the sweetest, most charming little quintessential New England B&B, and the Bar Harbor Inn & Spa is a more upscale boutique hotel.

 Hotels here can be pricey, but there are some affordable, no-frills options.
 Many visitors to Acadia choose to camp instead.
 We know it’s hard to pack camping gear in your suitcase, so we found something even better – glamping!
 Reserve a safari-style A-frame tent in Lamoine, about thirty minutes north of the park.
-This private bay retreat comes with a solar shower, portable camp toilet and propane heater for cool fall nights.

 Day 3 Summary: